drawsmcgraw/simple-tap-workshop/content/docs/2_unpack-and-push-app.md

 ```

 ## Profit
 Congrats!
 You just built and deployed your first application!
-See below for example output and an explanation of what just happened.

 Fetch the URL to your application with:
 ```sh